No. 2 Ohio State stumbles at Purdue, gets blown out 49-20

 THE TAKEAWAY

-Buckeyes: This wasn't just a loss.
-It was ugly.
-Ohio State struggled to run the ball again, made far too many mistakes in all three phases and couldn't keep up with Purdue's speed late.
-Urban Meyer's third true road loss since becoming the Buckeyes' coach won't be forgotten any time soon.
+Buckeyes: Ohio State struggled to run again, made far too many mistakes and couldn't shut down the Boilermakers late to give them a chance.
+The search for solutions will begin immediately.

-Boilermakers: Purdue's first four-game winning streak since 2007 is easily the biggest win of coach Jeff Brohm's second season in West Lafayette.
-Now the Boilermakers head into the most challenging part of their schedule with momentum and visions of a Big Ten West title.
+Boilermakers: This is easily the biggest win of Brohm's brief tenure, and now the Boilermakers head into the most challenging part of their schedule with momentum and visions of a Big Ten West title.

 POLL IMPLICATIONS